 Your L-carnitine levels are influenced by how much you’re eating and how much your body is producing.

-- L-Carnitine L-Tartrate: This form is most effective for exercise performance.
+- L-carnitine L-tartrate: This form is most effective for exercise performance.
 Doses vary from 1,000–4,000 mg per day.

-Summary: Although the recommended dose varies, around 500-2,000 mg (0.5-2 grams) seems to be both safe and effective.
+Although the recommended dose varies, around 500–4,000 mg (0.5–4 g) seems to be both safe and effective.

 Though more research is needed, L-carnitine may help increase weight loss and fat burning.

 Studies also support its use for health, brain function, and disease prevention.
 Supplements may also benefit those with lower levels, such as older adults, vegans, and vegetarians.

 Of the different forms, acetyl-L-carnitine and L-carnitine are the most popular and seem to be the most effective.